coimbrastudios/buildmanagement/Documentation~/INDEX.md

 # Using Build Management

-In the Build Management package there are settings that affects the project itself (`Edit/Project Settings.../Build Manager`):
+In the Build Management package there are settings that affects the project itself (`Edit/Project Settings.../CS Build Management`):

 ![](project-settings.png)
 > `*` Settings with tooltips.

-And settings that can be individually set by each user locally (`Edit/Preferences.../Build Manager`):
+And settings that can be individually set by each user locally (`Edit/Preferences.../CS Build Management`):

 ![](preferences.png)
 > `*` Settings with tooltips.